bakracm/mp-matrices-maven/README.md

 Authors:

-* Your Name Here
+* Mina Bakrac
 * Samuel A. Rebelsky (starter code)

 ---

 Overview:

-PLEASE PROVIDE AN OVERVIEW OF THE PROJECT FOR THOSE WHO MIGHT NOT OTHERWISE UNDERSTAND IT.
+Creates a Matrix using 2D arrays with a variety of methods for adding/deleting rows, columns, and values

 ---

-Citations:
+Citations: Evening tutor Charles

 ---

-This code may be found at <https://github.com/USERID/mp-matrices-maven>.
+This code may be found at <https://github.com/bakracm/mp-matrices-maven>.

 The original code may be found at <https://github.com/Grinnell-CSC207/mp-matrices-maven>.